arduino/help-center-content/content/Education and Kits/EDU General/Languages-supported-by-Arduino-platforms.md

 ## Software

+### Arduino CLI

+The application is developed in English, but includes community-provided translations.

+For more information about language support, see the [Arduino CLI translation project](https://app.transifex.com/arduino-1/arduino-cli/).

 ### Arduino Cloud

 * English

 ### Arduino IDE

-The application is developed in English, but comes packaged with community-provided translations.
+The application is developed in English, but includes community-provided translations.

 For more information about language support, see the translation projects: